odeonus/beyondcoin-BYND/README.md

 What is Beyondcoin?
 ----------------

 Beyondcoin is free open source peer-to-peer network based digital currency employing the fundamentals of Bitcoin, although it does not use SHA256 as its proof of work.
-Instead, Beyondcoin currently empolys a simplified variant of Scrypt as its proof of work (POW).
+Instead, Beyondcoin currently employs a simplified variant of Scrypt as its proof of work (POW).
 Taking development cues from Tenebrix, Litecoin, and Dogecoin.
 Peer-to-peer (P2P) means that there is no central authority to issue new money or keep track of transactions.
 Instead, these tasks are managed collectively by the nodes of the network.

 [https://beyondcoin.beyonddata.llc](https://beyondcoin.beyonddata.llc).